-Abraham Lincoln, B1, barack obama, Benjamin Franklin, Cold War, D/S/Cs, Edward Everett, George Washington, Gettysburg, Independence Day, Mt.
-Rushmore, President Trump, Renaissance Men, Social justice, the rule of law, Thomas Jefferson
+B-52, B1, barack obama, Benjamin Franklin, Cold War, Declaration of Independence, Donald Trump, George Washington, Gettysburg Address, Independence Day, joe biden, Social justice, the rule of law, Thomas Jefferson

-That experience also reminds me of my early days in the Air Force in that long ago, Cold War era.
-As our group of security policemen stood outside at parade rest, preparing to go on duty, the roar of the eight engines of a B-52 on the nearby flight line rose as majestically as the giant bomber.
-One of my fellow airman exclaimed “what’s that?!”
+That experience also reminds me of my early days in the Air Force in that long ago Cold War.
+As our small group of security policemen stood outside at parade rest, preparing to go on duty, the roar of the eight engines of a B-52 on the nearby flight line rose as majestically as the giant bomber.
+One of my fellow airman exclaimed in shocked surprise: “what’s that?!”
 A young man from the inner city, he’d never heard or seen anything like it.
 Our Sgt. smiled and replied: “That’s the sound of freedom.”

 As I update my observations of a year ago, I hope you find something that strengthens your pride in America, and that encourages you to take up the fight to preserve liberty, just as so many before us have done.